-If the Company, at any time while this Debenture is outstanding: (i) pays a stock dividend or otherwise makes a distribution or distributions payable in shares of common stock on shares of common stock or any common stock equivalents, (ii) subdivides outstanding shares of common stock into a larger number of shares, (iii) combines (including by way of a reverse stock split) outstanding shares of common stock into a smaller number of shares or (iv) issues, in the event of a reclassification of shares of the common stock, any shares of capital stock of the Company, then the conversion price will be multiplied by a fraction, the numerator of which will be the number of shares of common stock outstanding immediately before such event, and the denominator of which will be the number of shares of common stock outstanding immediately after such event.
+If the Company, at any time while this Debenture was outstanding: (i) paid a stock dividend or otherwise makes a distribution or distributions payable in shares of common stock on shares of common stock or any common stock equivalents, (ii) subdivided outstanding shares of common stock into a larger number of shares, (iii) combined (including by way of a reverse stock split) outstanding shares of common stock into a smaller number of shares or (iv) issued, in the event of a reclassification of shares of the common stock, any shares of capital stock of the Company, then the conversion price would be multiplied by a fraction, the numerator of which was to be the number of shares of common stock outstanding immediately before such event, and the denominator of which was to be the number of shares of common stock outstanding immediately after such event.

-In addition to the adjustments above, if the Company grants, issues, or sells any common stock equivalents or rights to purchase stock, warrants, securities, or other property pro rata to the holders of any class of shares of common stock (the "Purchase Rights"), then upon subsequent conversion of the Debenture, the holder will be entitled to acquire the aggregate Purchase Rights which the holder could have acquired if the holder had held the number of shares of common stock acquirable upon complete conversion of the Debenture immediately before such grant, issuance or sale of Purchase Rights.
+In addition to the adjustments above, if the Company granted, issued, or sold any common stock equivalents or rights to purchase stock, warrants, securities, or other property pro rata to the holders of any class of shares of common stock (the "Purchase Rights"), then upon subsequent conversion of the Debenture, the holder would be entitled to acquire the aggregate Purchase Rights which the holder could have acquired if the holder had held the number of shares of common stock acquirable upon complete conversion of the Debenture immediately before such grant, issuance or sale of Purchase Rights.